linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 }

 # Wait for the user to approve or deny the login attempt
-while :; do
+while true; do
-    # Check approval status from the web service
+    # Fetch the approval status directly from the API
     APPROVAL_STATUS=$(check_approval_status)

+    # Handle approval and denial directly
     if [ "$APPROVAL_STATUS" == "Yes" ]; then
         echo "Login approved.
 Please enter the OTP sent to your device:" read USER_OTP